New Mexico Highlights

 - Remove statewide preemption for tobacco product sales laws.

-Moving forward in 2024, the American Lung Association will once again make it a priority to educate our legislature and communities about the dangers of tobacco use, the importance of a well-funded tobacco prevention and cessation program and will work to protect state tobacco prevention and control program funding.
+Moving forward in 2026, the American Lung Association will once again make it a priority to educate our legislature and communities about the dangers of tobacco use as well as the importance of a well-funded tobacco prevention and cessation programs.

 New Mexico Facts |